tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 And:
 * MULTIRECORD_MEASURE_QA_VALIDATIONPOLICY_COMPLIANT = NOT_COMPLETE because not all the `Validations` are COMPLIANT.

 We can quickly see two large gaps in the data: the `scientificNameID` field is completely empty, and the `prov:wasAttributedTo` field is present but does not conform to the expected standard.
 These might be good targets for automated `Quality Control` efforts.
-An examination of the data values or the `Response.comment` values from the underlying `SingleRecord` `Validations` may help identify specific problems and potential fixes.
+An examination of the data values or the `Response.comment` values from the underlying `Single Record` `Validations` may help identify specific problems and potential fixes.
 For example, if the comment indicates that `prov:wasAttributedTo` values are present but do not match the expected ORCID format, we could look for common patterns in those values to design a mapping or transformation to fix them at scale.
 We can see that 90% of records have a resolvable scientific name, so for that 90% it should be very straightforward to look up a corresponding `scientificNameID` value, so that might be a good target for an automated lookup (e.g. including [AMENDMENT_SCIENTIFICNAMEID_FROM_TAXON](../terms/bdqtest/index.md#AMENDMENT_SCIENTIFICNAMEID_FROM_TAXON) in the `Use Case` and workflow) to fix that problem at scale.

 The 10% of records with an unresolvable scientific name likely require manual review and a focused data cleaning project by a domain specialist with an understanding of the taxonomy involved in order to identify why these records are not matched to the taxonomic source authority, to resolve any problems, and to, in the process, find the correct `scientificNameID` value for these records.
 This focused manual review should be carried out on distinct values of `dwc:scientificName` that are not resolvable, rather than on individual records.
 On examination of distinct values, these 1000 records might be a single typo in a single name, or they might involve many distinct names and many distinct problems.